google-research/google-research/behavior_regularized_offline_rl/README.md

 the data, named `agent_partial_target*`.
 To generate the data used in the paper, simply use the run_collect_data.sh script with the appropriate DATA_NAME in pure, eps1, eps3, gaussian1, gaussian3.

-For each of these collection schemes, there are pretrained behavior-cloned policies based on this data.
-These are available in the trained_policies subdirectories.